Verdant Geometry by Erica van Zon for SCAPE Public Art Season 2018

-Wellington-based artist Erica van Zon has made a suite of new sculptures in metal, glass and mirror responding to the neo-classical conservatory Cuningham House in the Christchurch Botanic Gardens, which opened to the public as the Winter Garden in 1924.
-Van Zon has focused on architectural qualities of the space, particularly doorways and windows that have been adapted and re-fashioned, often using more contemporary materials than the original build, and iconography from the railings.
-She has combined these with stylistic reference points from 1980s interior architecture and design manuals, to consider how architectural tropes and styles are morphed and adapted over time.
-Decorative glass used in domestic and lead light windows feature strongly in the works, referencing ongoing traditions of embellishing architecture with ornament.
-The lush botanical plants housed within this ornate, yet very ordered environment, include 80-year-old specimens collected by the Botanic Gardens curator of the time James Young, while on a dedicated plant sourcing trip to Australia.
-The current plant collection includes orchids, breadfruit, guava, paw paw, date and sago palms, and bananas.
+Wellington-based artist Erica van Zon made a suite of sculptures in metal, glass and mirror responding to the neo-classical conservatory Cuningham House in the Christchurch Botanic Gardens, which opened to the public as the Winter Garden in 1924.
+Van Zon focused on architectural qualities of the space, particularly doorways and windows that have been adapted and re-fashioned, often using more contemporary materials than the original build, and iconography from the railings.
+She combined these with stylistic reference points from 1980s interior architecture and design manuals, to consider how architectural tropes and styles are morphed and adapted over time.
+Decorative glass used in domestic and leadlight windows feature strongly in the works, referencing ongoing traditions of embellishing architecture with ornament.
+The lush botanical plants are housed in this ornate yet very ordered environment.
+Among them are 80-year-old specimens which were collected by the Botanic Gardens curator of the time, James Young, while on a dedicated plant sourcing trip to Australia.
+The plant collection in 2018 included orchids, breadfruit, guava, paw paw, date and sago palms, and bananas.